anton3ch/AnimalShelterApi.solution/README.md

 ## Description

-Animal Shelter lets users create an API.
+Animal Shelter API lets users employ the API to manipulate/query the database and use the endpoints to implement the functionality in their own projects.

 ## Setup/Installation Requirements